 If you are interested in developing good theology, and systematic theology in particular, there are a number of things to be aware of.
 The steps below can assist you in your development.

 There is a danger in developing your theology independently of the Scripture, and then turning to the Bible to find support for your positions.
-This is a sure fire way to develop bad theology.
+This is a sure-fire way to develop bad theology.
 You need first to determine what all of Scripture has to say about a particular doctrine, as well as the relevant church tradition.
 You may not always find that you can reconcile all of the teachings about a topic.
-But you should strive to form doctrine that best supports the majority of the texts.
+But you should strive to form doctrines that best support the majority of the texts.

 Separate Content from Context